Compassionate SLP Traveler Earns Formal and Intrinsic Rewards

 "I was so humbled to receive the nomination," said Slayter of Bunkie, Louisiana.
 "Then when my recruiter called to tell me that I received the award, I was so excited."
 Allied traveler nominations were completed in October, and voting took place during Allied Health Professionals Week, Nov.
 6 – 12, 2016.

 When Aaron Quihuis, senior recruiting consultant at Med Travelers in Dallas, nominated Slayter, he described her as possessing "a positive attitude, even through the toughest of times.
 Her ethics are superior, and she will always find ways to improve her speech therapy treatments with her students.
 Allyson meets and exceeds everything that is asked of her … She is truly deserving of the Allied Achiever Award."

-An SLP for 10 years, Slayter has worked in a wide variety of settings, including hospitals, nursing homes, outpatient pediatrics, schools and home health.
+An SLP for 10 years, Slayter has worked in various settings, including hospitals, nursing homes, outpatient pediatrics, schools, and home health.
 "I am so passionate about my field because I have been given the gift of helping someone else communicate, to eat and swallow," she said.
-"I feel that God works through me to improve the quality of lives of others, and it’s very rewarding.
+"I feel that God works through me to improve the quality of lives of others, and it’s very rewarding."

 Her stint in travel SLP jobs

 Slayter began traveling about one year ago, when her daughter, Baylie, started college.
 She is currently assigned to Natchitoches Parish, a small school district in northern Louisiana.
 She works with students with language disorders who have difficulty comprehending or expressing themselves (articulation disorders and fluency disorders).
 Some of the students have autism and apraxia.
 In this rural district, she conducts evaluations as well as serving as a therapist.
 She also conducts screenings and works with children in RTI (Response to Intervention) groups.